liuendy/chatbot/README.md

 # chatbot
-sample of using gin to create crud
+sample of using gin to create crud, the data is saved in mongdb